Carson Ware: Racing career

 Ware continued competing for RWR in 2021, driving the Nos.
 17 and 52.
 He also competed in Mike Harmon Racing's No. 74 at Darlington Raceway.

 In 2024, Ware returned to NASCAR competition for the first time since his suspension, driving for Joey Gase Motorsports at Bristol Motor Speedway.
 He would also compete for the team at Talladega Superspeedway and Martinsville Speedway.

 Ware returned to Mike Harmon Racing for the first time since 2021 for the 2025 season opener at Daytona International Speedway, where he failed to qualify.
 He finished 32nd for the team at Atlanta Motor Speedway.
 Ware would compete in the race at Martinsville for SS-Green Light Racing, where he finished 30th.
 On May 3, 2025, Ware scored his first career CARS Tour win in a rain shortened race at Ace Speedway.

+In January 2026, Ware joined the newly formed Barrett-Cope Racing team to compete part-time in the NASCAR O'Reilly Auto Parts Series.

+He made his debut at Daytona Speedway in the season opener, finishing 19th, which marked a career-best result across NASCAR’s three national touring series.

 Personal life

 He is the son of Rick Ware and brother of Cody Ware.

 On October 20, 2021, Ware was arrested in Rowan County, North Carolina, on assault and property damage charges.
 NASCAR indefinitely suspended him after the arrest.
 On June 8, 2022, NASCAR lifted Ware's suspension.